gsanchit01/passmanage/README.md

 Password Management System

 # Important Instructions-
-1. You have to install a Cpp Compiler like Dev C++.
+1. You have to install a Cpp compiler like Dev C++.

    Dev cpp link: https://sourceforge.net/projects/orwelldevcpp/